 If the police are arresting you, do not resist.

-This is the most obvious things I can advise and yet people often miss this one.
+This is the most obvious advice I can advise and yet people often miss this one.
 If you are being arrested, do not fight, do not curse the officers out, do not do anything but go along peacefully.
 First, for your own safety.
-When you resist arrest the police will respond with overwhelming force and in certain departments the proper response is making sure you have to visit a hospital.
+When you resist arrest the police will respond with overwhelming force and in certain departments, the proper response is making sure you have to visit a hospital.
+In others, it is a visit to the morgue.

 When you resist, you look guilty and you look violent.
 That is not how you want to be perceived when it comes time to be in court.
 When I was a prosecutor, if I read that the defendant was belligerent with the police and resisted arrest, I made sure to entice that defendant to blow up on the stand, in front of the jury.
 Once that happened, the guilty verdict was just a matter of time.